Thursday 21 September is 2017 UN Peace Day.

 Sue Webb has gifted her Peace Assembly to the world to use on that day!

-Two pages of ideas for older primary and younger secondary pupils.
+Peaceful Choices and Activities for the Classroom - two pages of ideas for older primary and younger secondary pupils.
 For use with small groups and whole classrooms.
 Includes a message of encouragement for all teaching staff!

 Hot off the press, new guidance: 'Meditation for Children with Autism or ADHD' by Lorraine Murray of Teach Children Meditation.
 Lorraine has many years of experience in this field and can testify to the benefits that teaching children with Autism or ADHD to meditate and be mindful can bring them.
 This guidance is brief and practical.
 Download it here: